nimble-byte/thesis-code/README.md

 ## Folder Structure

 - `dataset/` — Code to create the custom dataset used for the study.
-- `evaluation/` — Scripts for evaluating the results of the study.
+- `evaluation/` — Scripts for evaluating the results of the study and generating plots.
-- `figures/` — Scripts to generate figures for the thesis.
+- `task-server` - Tool used to provide the maths problems to participants during the study.

 ## Python Environment